sunwasan/mcp-agent/README.md

 This project utilizes AI agents to gather and process financial data.
 It uses web scraping and search tools to collect information about stocks, focusing on financial health and pricing.
 The primary goal is to identify promising investment opportunities, particularly in the Thai stock market.

-The project is structured with a main application (`main.py`), agent definitions (e.g., `src/python/agents/search_agent.py`), and various tools for web interaction (`src/python/tools/craw4ai.py`, `src/python/tools/webscraper.py`).
-A Jupyter notebook (`src/jupyter/scraper_agent.ipynb`) is also included for interactive development and testing of the scraping and agent functionalities.
+The project is structured with a main application (`main.py`), agent definitions (e.g., `src/python/agents/search_agent.py`, `src/python/agents/analyst_agent.py`), and various tools for web interaction (`src/python/tools/craw4ai.py`, `src/python/tools/webscraper.py`).
+A Jupyter notebook (`src/jupyter/notebook.ipynb`) is also included for interactive development and testing of the agent functionalities.

+The core agents are:
+*   **`search_agent`**: This agent is responsible for finding the most relevant and up-to-date information from websites.
+It uses `web_grounding` and `crawl` tools to gather data and summarizes it in Thai.
+It focuses on data within the current week.
+*   **`analyst_agent`**: This agent acts as a financial analyst.
+It interprets user queries, plans what information is needed, and uses the `search_agent` to collect comprehensive data from various sources (news, economic factors, expert opinions, financial data).
+It then analyzes this information and provides a summary in Thai.

 ## Installation